 -

 The supplier presents a sales voucher.
-This is the triggering event.
 The voucher may be a factura (invoice), nota de venta (sales note), or liquidación de compras (purchase settlement).
-The moment this document reaches the buyer, the compliance clock starts.
+The moment this document reaches the buyer, the five-business-day delivery clock starts.

 -